heykeetae/AwesomeImagingGenetics/README.md

 * Imaging Genomics (Radiogenomics, Imaging Genetics) - Machine Learning
   * Kickingereder et al., [Radiogenomics of glioblastoma: machine learning-based classification of molecular characteristics by using multiparametric and multiregional MR imaging features](https://pubs.rsna.org/doi/10.1148/radiol.2016161382), *Radiology*, 2016
   * Macyszyn et al., [Imaging patterns predict patient survival and molecular subtype in glioblastoma via machine learning techniques](https://www.ncbi.nlm.nih.gov/pubmed/26188015), *Neuro-Oncology*, 2015
+  * Pearlson et al., [An introductory review of parallel independent component analysis (p-ICA) and a guide to applying p-ICA to genetic data and imaging phenotypes to identify disease-associated biological pathways and systems in common complex disorders](https://www.ncbi.nlm.nih.gov/pubmed/26442095), *Frontiers in genetics*, 2015

 ## Datasets
 Datasets are perhaps the pre-requisites for any research studies in this area, where we need 1)large-scale imaging data, 2) paired with genotypic information.
 Here we review some rich publicly available datasets.